-The Hearing Officer notes that by changing the zoning of the property from C0 to CB the existing UGM retail store will become a conforming permitted use rather than a non-conforming use.
+The Hearing Officer notes that by changing the zoning of the property from CO to CB the existing UGM retail store will become a conforming permitted use rather than a non-conforming use.
 As a conforming use, the proposed zone change will facilitate investments to improve and expand the existing store, as shown on the applicant's preliminary site plan.
 In addition, the wider range of potential uses for the subject property under the proposed CB zone affords the property owner greater flexibility in adapting to changing conditions over time.
 The Hearing Officer finds that the proposed zone change conforms to this provision of the comprehensive plan.

-Mixed-Use Development Policy No. 8 (Design)(SACP Section IV.F.8):
+• Mixed-Use Development Policy No. 8 (Design) (SACP Section IV.F.8):

-Provide appropriate transitions between mixed-use areas and adjacent singleuse neighborhoods.
+Provide appropriate transitions between mixed-use areas and adjacent single-use neighborhoods.

 The Hearing Officer notes that the subject property is located within an area characterized by a wide variety of land uses including office, retail, commercial services, and industrial.
 Both the River-Oriented Mixed Use comprehensive plan designation and the Riverfront Overlay Zone that apply to the subject property and the surrounding area are intended to promote mixed-use rather than single use neighborhoods.
 The proposed zone change is consistent with the existing and planned mixed-use character of the neighborhood, and is not situated in an area of transition between mixed-use areas and single-use neighborhoods.
-The Hearing Officer finds that the proposed zone change transitions need to be provided in this location.
+The Hearing Officer finds that the proposed zone change conforms to this provision of the comprehensive plan, as no appropriate transitions need to be provided in this location.